HorizenOfficial/horizen-academy-v2/docs/consensus/pos-vs-pow.md

 If the validator were to include fraudulent transactions in his block, he would lose his stake and the right to forge blocks in the future.

 - The scarce resource in a PoS environment is the *native currency of the blockchain*.
-- The *more* money you stake on a PoS blockchain, the *higher* your chances of validating a new block.
+- The *more* money you stake on a PoS blockchain, the *higher* your chances of validating a new block are.

 In most Proof of Stake blockchains, there is no block reward.
 The validator’s incentive to achieve consensus is solely based on collecting the transaction fees attached to each transaction.